mynameisi/elasticsearchRAG/README.md

 1. User sends a message (in English or Chinese)
 2. If RAG is enabled, bilingual search retrieves relevant documents from ALL sources regardless of language
 3. Retrieved context is sent to Qwen LLM with instructions to respond in the user's language
-4. Response is streamed back in real-time with source citations
+4. Response is streamed back in real-time with clickable source citations
+5. Click any source to view the original document with the relevant section highlighted

 ### Bilingual Search